GangLiu77/GangLiu77.github.io/_pages/about.md

 # 🔬 Research Interests
 My previous research primarily focused on **wireless communication**.
 Currently, my research interests lie in using **signal processing** techniques to enhance **health monitoring and disease diagnosis**.

+More specifically, we can effectively monitor human health using physiological signals such as electrodermal activity (EDA), electroencephalograms (EEG), and heart rate.
+These signals help us detect whether an individual is under stress or experiencing low mood, ensuring both mental and physical well-being—this was the focus of my summer research.
+Additionally, wireless signals such as WiFi can be used to monitor human behavior, for example, detecting falls or sudden tremors.
+These signals allow for timely alerts, prompting further medical examinations and care—this is the focus of my undergraduate thesis.

 # 📝 Publications
 <!-- <div class='paper-box'><div class='paper-box-image'><div><div class="badge">NeurIPS 2023</div><img src='images/papers/2302.01560.png' alt="sym" width="100%"></div></div>